karenpayneoregon/win-calc-not-mine/README.md

 Since there was a problem displaying the form, Karen created a new form, manually edited the form's designer file `not wise to do` unless (**a**) there is a backup (**b**) you know how to perform this type of operation.
 Also note when working with the designer `do not` add any custom code, custom code must be placed into the form.cs file.

 👉 `Karen Payne` did not create this project, only migrated it to `.NET Core`.
+See the following [original repository](https://github.com/blaze6950/Calculator).

 ![figure](assets/figure1.png)